yudhanjaya/yudhanjaya-garden-test/_posts/The Earthbag Homestead.md

 01/06/2022

-While working on charting the collapse of agriculture in Sri Lanka via Appendix/Watchdog , Tineeka and I came across ‘Fools and Dreamers’ by Happen Films:
+While working on charting the collapse of agriculture in Sri Lanka via Appendix/Watchdog , Tineeka and I came across ‘Fools and Dreamers’ by Happen Films - https://www.youtube.com/watch?v=3VZSJKbzyMc.

 This stuck with us and took us down the rabbit hole of permaculture Youtube.
 We decided to grow our own food - and with food supply in Sri Lanka tumbling, that made it seem the right decision.
 Maybe the world does need a few more fools and dreamers in it.